HairAnalysisReport.com

 They searched, unbiased, for the truth.

 Today, you don’t know who is paying for the research intended to reach a “predetermined” conclusion.
 The hair analysis controversy is an excellent example.
 Sadly, you must always follow the money and the credibility of the controlling factions.
-Remember, we have become an extremely lucrative-based “treatment-based” society as opposed to a “cure-based” or “prevent-based” society as in the past.
+Remember, we have become an extremely lucrative “treatment-based” society as opposed to a “cure-based” or “prevent-based” society as in the past.

 Articles from combined sciences